 What are the parent eligibility requirements for a Direct PLUS Loan?

 Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done).
-If your parents don't pass the credit check, they might still be able to receive a loan if someone, such as a relative or friend who is able to pass the credit check, agrees to endorse the loan.
+If your parents don’t pass the credit check, they might still be able to receive a loan if someone, such as a relative or friend who is able to pass the credit check, agrees to endorse the loan.
 An endorser promises to repay the loan if your parents fail to do so.
 Your parents might also qualify for a loan without passing the credit check if they can demonstrate that extenuating circumstances exist.
-If your parents apply for but are unable to get a PLUS Loan, you are eligible to receive additional Direct Unsubsidized Loan funds.
+If your parents apply for, but are unable to get a PLUS Loan, you may be eligible to receive additional Direct Unsubsidized Loan funds.

 In addition, you and your parents must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
-You can find more information about these requirements in Funding Education Beyond High School: The Guide to Federal Student Aid available here.

 How much can my parents borrow?